Angelmaneuver/task-deadline-with-rtm/README.md

-# remember-the-milk.widget
+# Task deadline with Remember the Milk
-This is a Übersicht widget that displays your tasks.
-It allows you to display the task of [remember the milk](https://www.rememberthemilk.com/) on your desktop.
+This is a Übersicht widget that displays your tasks deadline.
+It allows you to display the due dates of tasks managed by [Remember the Milk](https://www.rememberthemilk.com/) on your desktop.

 ![Screen Shot](./screenshot.png)

+## Caution
+This widget is not an official Remember the Milk application.
+If you encounter any ploblems, please report them here.

 ## Prerequisites
  - [Übersicht](http://tracesof.net/uebersicht/)